kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
-; Setting this to true will display both players' input history when observing online matches. displayInputHistoryWhenObserving = true
+; Setting this to true will display both players' input history when observing online matches.
+; The associated hotkey setting for this setting is "toggleShowInputHistory". displayInputHistoryWhenObserving = true

 ; Specify true or false.
-; Setting this to true will display both players' input history when playing against CPU in Episode/Story, offline Versus, ; Tutorial, offline MOM and Mission. displayInputHistoryInSomeOfflineModes = false
+; Setting this to true will display both players' input history when playing against CPU in Episode/Story, offline Versus, ; Tutorial, offline MOM and Mission.
+; The associated hotkey setting for this setting is "toggleShowInputHistory". displayInputHistoryInSomeOfflineModes = false

 ; Specify true or false.